 Wireless carriers must recertify on an annual basis that they are in compliance with the Code.
 If a provider is found to be non–compliant, the carrier will not be permitted to display the Seal of Wireless Quality/Consumer Information.
 One of the benefits of competition is that each carrier's competitors will be watching other companies' compliance and will respond accordingly.
 Is the Industry Adopting this Consumer Code because of Increased Consumer Complaints?

 The Code was designed to help consumers make informed choices when selecting and managing their wireless services in a competitive market.
 The wireless industry is by far the most competitive sector of telecommunications.
-The U.S. is home to more than 20 percent of global 3G/4G subscribers (164 million) In addition, the U.S. has the highest minutes of use (MOUs) per month per user and the lowest average revenue per minute of service of the 26 OECD countries tracked by Bank of America Merrill Lynch.
 When was the Code Last Updated?